pangers/Intelligence-iOS-Framework/README.md

 This creates a .xcworkspace file for your application.
 Use this file for all future development on your application.

+Remember to close any current XCode sessions and use the file ending in .xcworkspace after installation.
+If you open your .xcworkspace file, you should be able to see the IntelligenceSDK folder under the Pods folder.

+For Objective-C projects, set the "Embedded Content Contains Swift Code" flag in your project to Yes (found under Build Options in the Build Settings tab).

 To support Swift 2.0 and IOS deployment target 7.0 add the following and run pod install:

 ```
     target :YourTargetName do
         pod 'IntelligenceSDK’, :git => 'https://git.tigerspike.com/phoenix/Phoenix-Intelligence-iOS-SDK.git', :branch => 'Swift-2.0'
     end

 ```

-Remember to close any current XCode sessions and use the file ending in .xcworkspace after installation.
-If you open your .xcworkspace file, you should be able to see the IntelligenceSDK folder under the Pods folder.

-For Objective-C projects, set the Embedded Content Contains Swift Code flag in your project to Yes (found under Build Options in the Build Settings tab).

 Congratulations, you've added the Intelligence iOS SDK into your project using CocoaPods!
 Next, To Integrate Intelligence API's.

-#### Through Carthage ####
+### B) Through Carthage ###

 Intelligence is available via Carthage.You can integrate Intelligence into your project using Carthage.
 If you're new to Carthage, check out their [documentation](https://github.com/Carthage/Carthage) first.